We used the following ones.

 - Copland, Aaron.
 “Fanfare for the Common Man”

 - Saint-Saëns, Camille.
-“Aquarium” from Carnival of the Animals
+“Aquarium” m Carnival of the Animals

 - Holst, Gustav.
 “Mars”